greenelab/connectivity-search-manuscript/manuscript.md

 Since our methods only require degree-weighted counts, not fully enumerated paths, adjacency matrix multiplication presents an alternative approach.
 Multiplication alone, however, counts walks rather than paths, meaning paths traversing a single node multiple times are counted.
-When computing network-based features to quantify the relationship between a source and target node, we would like to exclude traversing duplicate nodes (i.e. paths, not trails nor walks) [@doi:10.15363/thinklab.d134].
+When computing network-based features to quantify the relationship between a source and target node, we would like to exclude traversing duplicate nodes (i.e. paths, not trails or walks) [@doi:10.15363/thinklab.d134].
 We developed a suite of algorithms to compute true path counts and DWPCs using matrix multiplication that benefits from the speed advantages of only counting paths.

 Our implementation begins by categorizing a metapath according to the pattern of its repeated metanodes, allowing DWPC computation using a specialized order of operations.
 For example, the metapath _DrDtCrC_  is categorized as a set of disjoint repeats, while _DtCtDpC_ is categorized as repeats of the form BABA.
 Many complex repeat patterns can be represented piecewise as simpler patterns, allowing us to compute DWPC for most metapaths up to length 5 and many of length 6 and beyond without enumerating individual paths.
 For example, disjoint groups of repeats like _DrDtCrC_ can be computed as the matrix product of DWPC matrices for _DrD_ and _CrC_.
-Randomly-inserted non-repeated metanodes (e.g. _G_ in _DrDaGaDrD_) require no special treatment and are included in DWPC with matrix multiplication.
+Randomly inserted non-repeated metanodes (e.g. _G_ in _DrDaGaDrD_) require no special treatment and are included in DWPC with matrix multiplication.

 After metapath categorization, we segment metapaths according to their repeat pattern, following our order of operations.
-By segmenting and computing recursively, we can efficiently evaluate DWPC on highly complex metapaths, using simple patterns as building-blocks for higher-level patterns.
+By segmenting and computing recursively, we can efficiently evaluate DWPC on highly complex metapaths, using simple patterns as building blocks for higher-level patterns.
 Finally, our specialized DWPC functions are applied to individual segments, the results are combined, and final corrections are made to ensure no repeated nodes are counted.
 The recursive, segmented approach we developed also allowed us to implement a caching strategy that improved speed by avoiding duplicate DWPC computations.
 In summary, the functionality we developed resulted in more than a 175-fold reduction in compute time, allowing us to compute millions of DWPC values across Hetionet [@vagelos-2017].